-- The site is located within the Mortlake Area of Mixed Use. - The site is subject to being declared surplus to requirements by the Royal Mail. - The evidence suggests there is a need for employment or other commercial and retail uses in this area.
+- The site is located within the Mortlake Area of Mixed Use. - As of 2016, Royal Mail has no plans to relocate operations from this delivery office.
+However, if the site is subject to being declared surplus to requirements by the Royal Mail in the longer term, the evidence suggests there is a need for employment or other commercial and retail uses in this area.
 Such provision should create an attractive frontage to the High Street. - Only if employment and other commercial or employment generating uses have been explored and options discounted in line with other policies in this Plan, would the provision of housing (including affordable housing) in upper floors as part of a mixed use scheme be considered as a potential redevelopment option. - Detailed guidance on design and local character for any redevelopment proposal on this site is also set out in the Mortlake Village Planning Guidance SPD.

-SA 25 Kew Biothane Plant, Mellis Avenue, Kew
+SA 256 Kew Biothane Plant, Mellis Avenue, Kew